jvfon/Blog/articles/tech/webdev-demystified/1/css-fundamentals.md

 The selector with higher specificity is the one who wins.

-If two selector have the same specificity the selector that appears last wins.
+If two selector have the same specificity, the selector that appears last wins.

+1 - Origin and importance.
+2 - Specificity.
+3 - Order of  Appearance.

 ### Keep spcificity flat

 Avoid having nested and double selectors to save yourself from frustration when you try to change CSS later.

+Try to keep everything as a single class selector.

+Try to not use id's as selectors unless you have a very good reason to use them.

 Nested and double selector become more specific but also become harder to work on.